markekraus/BetterTls/README.md

     + FullyQualifiedErrorId : WebCmdletWebResponseException,Microsoft.PowerShell.Commands.InvokeWebRequestCommand
 ```

-This module provides best practices ways to enable and disable TLS protocols.
+This module provides best practice ways to enable and disable TLS protocols.
 Many module and script authors are setting these directly without prompting for user consent.
 That practice is dangerous as it may decrease the user's security or break access to previously working APIs.
-These settings affect .NET APIs beyond just `Invoke-WebRequest` and/or `Invoke-RestMethod`
+These settings affect .NET APIs beyond just `Invoke-WebRequest` and `Invoke-RestMethod`.
-and their affects persist for the duration of the user's PowerShell Session
+Additionally, the settings persist for the duration of the user's PowerShell Session at the AppDomain level.
-These authors mean well, but may not fully understand what the implications of their actions.
+These authors mean well, but may not fully understand all the implications of their actions.

-The functions in this module require user consent before making changes to the TLS settings.
+The functions in this module require user consent before making changes to the TLS settings,
+but only when settings are actually required.
+If the user's settings already include the code authors desired settings,
+then the user is not prompted and no changes are made.

-This can be bypassed for automation jobs.
+The confirmation prompts can be suppressed for automation jobs.
 However, when working with user facing and interactive code, the prompts should not be suppressed.
 This allows the user to be made aware of the changes being made to their session.